keyboardio/Kaleidoscope/doc/plugin/OneShot.md

-One-shots are a new kind of behaviour for your standard modifier and momentary layer keys: instead of having to hold them while pressing other keys, they can be tapped and released, and will remain active until any other key is pressed.
+One-shots are a new kind of behaviour for your standard modifier and momentary layer keys: instead of having to hold them while pressing other keys, they can be tapped and released, and will remain active until any other key is pressed subject to a time-out.

 In short, they turn `Shift, A` into `Shift+A`, and `Fn, 1` to `Fn+1`.
 The main advantage is that this allows us to place the modifiers and layer keys to positions that would otherwise be awkward when chording.
 Nevertheless, they still act as normal when held, that behaviour is not lost.

-Furthermore, if a one-shot key is tapped two times in quick succession, it becomes sticky, and remains active until disabled with a third tap.
-This can be useful when one needs to input a number of keys with the modifier or layer active, and still does not wish to hold the key down.
-If this feature is undesirable, unset the `OneShot.double_tap_sticky` property (see later).
+Furthermore, if a one-shot key is double-tapped ie tapped two times in quick succession, it becomes sticky, and remains active until disabled with a third tap.
+This can be useful when one needs to input a number of keys with the modifier or layer active, and does not wish to hold the key down.
+If this "stickability" feature is undesirable, it can be unset (and later again set) for individual modifiers/layers.
+If stickability is unset, double-tapping a one-shot modifier will just restart the timer.

 To make multi-modifier, or multi-layer shortcuts possible, one-shot keys remain active if another one-shot of the same type is tapped, so `Ctrl, Alt, b` becomes